nyuichi/xvect/README.md

 # xvect - super tiny extensible (and polymorphic) vector [![Build Status](https://travis-ci.org/wasabiz/xvect.svg)](https://travis-ci.org/wasabiz/xvect)

 - implemented as a ring buffer
+- ok to locate an element by nagative number
 - written in pure C99
 - all components are in single header file